udaykodeboina/Test/README.md

 [1]:113 In a comma-separated values (CSV) file the data items are separated using commas as a delimiter, while in a tab-separated values (TSV) file, the data items are separated using tabs as a delimiter.

-* For example, the following fields in each record are delimited by commas
+* For example, the following fields in each record are delimited by comma

    Ex: "Date","Pupil","Grade"
   > for more information [delimiters](:https://en.wikipedia.org/wiki/Delimiter-separated_values)